Learn more about Marymount's online DNP-FNP program.

 DNP-educated nurses may also choose to pursue:

-- Informatics—This growing field may include focusing on maximizing efficiency, reducing cost, and improving patient care using computer and information science.
+- Nursing informatics—This growing field may include focusing on maximizing efficiency, reducing cost, and improving patient care using computer and information science.

 - Public health—This may involve managing clinics in state or community settings and working with government officials, teachers, and parents.